ferrucc-io/ferruccio/content/posts/altacucina.md

 ### The Story

 April 15th.

 I just finished interviewing for a bunch of tech companies to move away from Italy.

-Trying to figure out where I want to go and what I want to do next.
+I'm trying to figure out where I want to go and what I want to do next.

 I hit up my friend Simone and ask him “How’s your CTO hunt moving forward?”